Completely local

 Create an invoice, receive a payment, run a P&L. All the things you’d do in QuickBooks — done locally, done fast, done without a subscription.

+For bare-metal installs.
 Homebrew handles PostgreSQL and the PDF toolchain.
 Python 3.12+ recommended.

 brew install postgresql@16 cairo pango gdk-pixbuf libffi